Choose the experimental features you want to try

 • crypto-assets other than asset-referenced tokens or e-money tokens.

-Offerors* or persons seeking admission to trading of crypto-assets other than asset-referenced tokens and e-money tokens must:
+Offerors1 or persons seeking admission to trading of crypto-assets other than asset-referenced tokens and e-money tokens must:

-• be a legal person*;
+• be a legal person2;

-• publish a crypto-asset white paper and any marketing communication on their website;
+• publish a crypto-asset White Paper and any marketing communication on their website;

 • act honestly, fairly and professionally;